-Hansard is the name given to printed parliamentary debates in Australia and many other parliamentary systems around the world.
-The publication is named after Thomas Curson Hansard, an early printer of the Parliamentary Debates.
+Hansard is the name given to the record of printed parliamentary debates in Australia and many other parliamentary systems around the world.
+The title derives from an early printer of the Parliamentary debates, Thomas Curson Hansard.
 Hansard contains:

-Most parliamentary systems will have two distinct publications of parliamentary debates, which reflect their bicameral parliamentary systems.
-For parliamentary debates from other jurisdictions, access the relevant parliamentary website, or search the library catalogue using keywords: Hansard, record of proceedings, or parliamentary debates.
+Bicameral parliaments, parliaments possessing two houses, will have two distinct publications of parliamentary debates.
+For parliamentary debates from other jurisdictions, access the relevant parliamentary website, or search Library Search using keywords: Hansard, the record of proceedings, or parliamentary debates.

 The Library also holds the Official Record the Debates of the Australian Federal Convention.